-Vascularized Lymph Node Transfer
+Vascularized Lymph Node Transfer Connecticut and Houston

 Dr. Fusi is an established board-certified plastic surgeon who has specialized in breast reconstruction for over twenty years.
 At Yale Medical School, Dr. Fusi received advanced plastic surgical training and currently teaches as a clinical faculty member.
 Dr. Craig is also a board certified plastic surgeon who completed her plastic surgery residency at Yale, followed by a fellowship in microsurgery at the top cancer center in the nation, MD Anderson Cancer Center in Houston, where she then taught as an Assistant Professor for a few years prior to joining Dr. Fusi’s practice.
 Dr. Fusi and Dr. Craig were also trained by Dr. Corrine Becker, one of the world’s foremost experts in vascularized lymph node transfer.

 Reserved for patients experiencing lymphedema, Vascularized Lymph Node Transfer (VLNT) removes a healthy lymph node, and its blood supply, from one location of the body to replace a missing or damaged lymph node at the recipient site.
 This surgery has been theorized to stimulate lymphangiogenesis, new lymphatic growth and connection to lymphatic channels of transplanted lymph node to create new pathways for drainage and minimize the symptoms of lymphedema.
 While there are reports of VLNT with promising results, the surgery is still considered experimental and results may vary.

 Lymphedema is a malfunction of drainage of the lymphatic fluid that results in limb swelling which can progressively increase in size, compromising normal function and increasing the risk of infection as well.